dapr/docs/howto/setup-pub-sub-message-broker/setup-snssqs.md

 ### In Kubernetes

-To apply the SNS/SQS component to Kubernetes, use the `kubectl`:
+To apply the SNS/SQS component to Kubernetes, use the `kubectl` command:

 ```
 kubectl apply -f kafka.yaml